 “At interview, I want to see clothes that show a candidate is professional, organised and focused,” says Laura Wynne, primary school headteacher.
 It’s also important to visit the school or look at the website to get a sense of the school’s ethos and dress accordingly: “Different schools have different styles.
 It’s important that your body language and appearance say: ‘I’ll fit in here’,” she adds.

-John Howson, TES careers expert, agrees and adds that personality should come across in your attire, too: “Try to match professionalism with personality: neither overpowering nor boring.
-Recruiters can detect the person who understands teaching through his or her choice of appropriate, smart clothing, he says,” he says.
+John Howson, TES careers expert agrees and adds that personality should come across in your attire, too: “Try to match professionalism with personality: neither overpowering nor boring,” he says.
+Recruiters should be able to sense someone who understands teaching and wants to work at the school through the candidate’s choice of purposeful, smart clothing.

 - Think conservative and wear a well-fitted suit of a solid, dark colour.
 It may sound boring, but interviewers want to see you looking professional.
 If the price of a suit is out of your budget range, look out for sales and use the internet to find the best bargains.
 Remember though, that the suit must fit you well, so try it on and make sure it complements your body shape.